 Theatrical dramas

-As far as the theatrical scene was concerned, playwrights such as Carlo Goldoni and Luigi Pirandello excelled here.
-Carlo Goldoni, originally from Venice, is one of Italy's best-known playwrights.
+As for the theatrical scene, playwrights such as Carlo Goldoni and Luigi Pirandello excelled here.
+Carlo Goldoni, originally from Venice, is one of Italy's most famous playwrights.
 He became famous for his extraordinary sense of humour and his reform of the commedia dell'arte.
-His theatrical reforms included the abolition of improvisation, the introduction of precise scripts for actors, and the removal of masks, which allowed the audience to better identify with the characters on stage.
-His plays are still performed today and are still popular.
-These include "The Servant of Two Masters" and "Mirandolina," which are still great examples of his work.
+His theatrical reform included the abolition of improvisation, the introduction of a precise script for actors and the removal of masks, which allowed the audience to better identify with the characters on stage.
+His plays are still performed today and remain popular.
+These include "The Servant of Two Masters" and "Mirandolina," which remain great examples of his work.
+In this country, among the best known contemporary productions of The Servant of Two Masters is the drama of the Prague National Theatre, where Miroslav Donutil excelled in the lead role until 2016.

-Pirandello, in turn, was known for his experimental theatrical techniques as well as his analysis of human identity, which he realized through works such as "Six Characters in Search of an Author" and "Henry IV."
+Pirandello, on the other hand, was known for his experimental theatrical techniques as well as his analysis of human identity, which he carried out through his works such as "Six Characters in Search of an Author" and "Henry IV."

 In the 19th to 20th centuries, we come to authors such as the poets Gabriele D'Annunzio and Eugenio Montale, who even won the Nobel Prize.
-Then there is Umberto Eco, whom the whole world knows thanks to his famous work The Name of the Rose.
-We cannot forget Alessandro Manzoni, author of the famous novel The Betrothed, Italo Calvino with his Invisible Cities, The Baron in the Tree and others, and Alberto Moravia, best known for his novels The Highlander and The Roman Woman.
+Then there is Umberto Eco, who the whole world knows for his famous work The Name of the Rose.
+Not to be missed are Alessandro Manzoni, author of the famous novel The Betrothed, Italo Calvino with his Invisible cities, The Baron in the Tree and others, and Alberto Moravia, best known for his novels The Highlander and The Roman Woman.

 Contemporary Italian literature

 Contemporary Italian authors include Elena Ferrante, Niccolò Ammaniti and Roberto Saviano.
-Immerse yourself in Ferrante's 'Neapolitan tetralogy', starting with the novel The Brilliant Girl, which is full of twists and turns.
+Immerse yourself in Ferrante's "Neapolitan Tetralogy", starting with The Brilliant Girlfriend, a book full of twists and turns.
 Or discover the secrets of the Camorra crime syndicate in Saviano's Gomorrah.
-And last but not least, don't miss Ammaniti's novel I'm Not Afraid, which has even been made into a movie.
+And last but not least, don't miss the novel I'm Not Afraid by Ammaniti, which has even been made into a movie.